Our hands are one of the most important and frequently used parts of our bodies, yet are prone to various injuries and strains.

 Ever practiced yoga Poses with a Partner?

-Practising yoga doesn’t have to be a solo endeavour.
-In fact, practising with a partner has lots of benefits not achieved in yoga practised alone.
+Practicing yoga doesn’t have to be a solo endeavor.
+In fact, practicing with a partner has lots of benefits not achieved in yoga practiced alone.

 Interested?
 Read this: 5 Fun Yoga Poses For Two People: Beginners and Beyond